swiftype/app-search-demo-react/README.md

 This example demonstrates how to build a React based search interface using Swiftype's App Search.

-This README is broken down into the follow sections:
+This README is broken down into the following sections:

-* [Setup](#setup) - Follow these instructions to run the Example search app.
+* [Setup](#setup) - Follow these instructions to run the example search app.
-* [React Quick Start](#react-quick-start) - Build your own basic React app in a few simple steps.
+* [React Quick Start](#react-quick-start) - Build your own React based search app in a few simple steps.
 * [Topics](#topics) - Considerations when building a React based search app.

 ## Setup

-To get started, simply clone this repository and run yarn to install dependencies.
+To get started, simply clone this repository and run `yarn` to install dependencies.

 ```
 # Clone the repository